spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].laws`

 A list of dataspace laws.
-Each item is a python codeblock that is evaluated during a training run to ensure that certain conditions aren't violated.
+Each item is a python expression that is evaluated during a training run to ensure that certain conditions aren't violated.
 If the Spice.ai runtime attempts to take an action that would violate a law, any dataspace actions that would have affected the observation space are not applied and a negative reward is applied to the timestep.

 **Example**